Q: Can I perform in a play or musical theatre production if I am A PVA student but not enrolled in PVA Theatre Arts?

 Due to the intense study and commitment required for one PVA program, it is difficult and challenging to complete two PVA programs during your high school career.
 Depending on academic course needs and schedules, participating in two PVA streams may be possible.
 Requests will be handled on an individual basis and should be discussed with teachers at the audition/interview.

-Q: When do PVA Theatre Arts students take Professional Development in the Arts 35?
+Q: When do PVA Theatre Arts students take Professional Leadership in the Arts / Entrepreurial Artist 35?

 All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
 These self-directed courses run outside the regular school day.
 Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects and will learn about drama related careers, attend workshops and meet local artists.
 For PVA Theatre Arts students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.